DavidAnson/grunt-check-pages/README.md

 # grunt-check-pages

-> Checks various aspects of a web page for validity.
+> Checks various aspects of a web page for correctness.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command:

 ```shell
 npm install grunt-check-pages --save-dev